rcaneppele/simple-openai-client/README.md

 The response is an object of type [`ChatCompletionResponse`](src/main/java/br/com/rcaneppele/openai/chatcompletion/response/ChatCompletionResponse.java).

-If you only need to print the generated message content:
+If you only need to get the generated message content:

 ```java
 // First choice